amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

  }, []);
 ```

-And if I give it dependency in this array of a state where able then in that case the `useEffect()` will run only if the state variable changes.
+And if I give it a dependency in this array of a state where able then in that case the `useEffect()` will run only if the state variable changes.

 So, what I'm going to do is I'm going to have a flag here: